Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 A part-time student must be an Australian citizen, permanent resident, or person with appropriate resident status.

-In each case where a student has attended the school for less than the MPP and been included in the Census form, there must be documented evidence confirming the reasons preventing the student from attending the school during this period.
-All students who have not met minimum attendance requirements and are included in the Census are to be listed in the Part-time students who did not attend the school during the relevant period for at least the Minimum Period Part-time (MPP) of the program or course of study for which the student is enrolled section of the Census form.
+In each case where a student has attended the school for less than the MPP and you have included them in the Census form, you must have documented evidence confirming the reasons preventing the student from attending the school during this period.
+List any students who have not met minimum attendance requirements in the section of the Census form called Part-time students who did not attend the school during the relevant period for at least the Minimum Period Part-time (MPP) of the program or course of study in which they are enrolled.

 Further information is available in Appendix 2.